Rectal artesunate training materials and tool kit

 WHO Guidelines for the Treatment of Malaria include the use of rectal artesunate (RAS) for pre-referral intervention for severe malaria.
 As National Malaria Programmes across Africa begin to introduce RAS in their malaria management strategy, it is important that healthcare providers (mainly community health workers) posted in remote rural community settings, understand how to administer the product.
 These training materials were developed to illustrate, step-by-step, the correct use of RAS.

 Health workers in Malawi and Senegal were interviewed to evaluate the ease of user understanding of these materials.
 Revised versions that incorporated lessons learned were tested daily in-situ over two weeks, to ensure that the final training materials meet the needs of health personnel who are often the first point of contact in the healthcare system for patients with severe malaria.
-This project was carried out with collaboration from MMV, WHO GMP, Save the Children, IFRC, MSF and Malaria Consortium.
+This project was carried out with collaboration from MMV, WHO Global Malaria Programme, Save the Children, IFRC, MSF and Malaria Consortium.

 We welcome feedback from local agencies, community health workers and other users on this tool kit.
 Please contact us with your comments